bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 In this chapter, we have created a new repo for the NestablePageBundle.
 We have updated composer to pull the bundle from the repo and auto-loaded it according to the PSR-4 standard.
 We learned the hard way of creating a non-extensible bundle with the wrong namespace and then mass renaming it again.
 Making the entities extensible was a massive job and required a lot of refactoring in our code.

 We have done so much to make NestablePageBundle as decoupled as possible.
-Still the was still a lot of room for improvements.
+Still, there was lots of room for improvement.
 Was it worth the effort?
 Definitely!

 ## Exercises